tombensve/APS/APS-Webs/APSWebTemplate/README.md

 # Probably only builds on unixes!

 The pom calls a build.sh script to deal with frontend build.
 This might have problems if built on windows!
 On windows the git installation do include a bash. __However__ there is no guarantee that maven will use gits bash implementation when trying to execute _build.sh_.
 Possibly if the maven job is started from a git bash.
 A windows 10 with a coexisting Linux should work.

+Note that it is also possible to build in a Docker container!
+This is slower than building locally, but should work the same everywhere.
+See `docker-build/` folder in root.